Particle Physics Project Prioritization Panel: Input from community meetings and town halls

 Throughout 2023, P5 received input from the community through meetings that included invited talks and requested talks in a "town hall" format.
 Four meetings were held at national laboratories.
 Two virtual town halls were also held.
-The topics of the meetings covered physics goals across the range of topics defined by the Snowmass Study, as well as the balance of university- and laboratory-based research, opportunities for early early career scientists, and the need for public outreach.
+The topics of the meetings covered physics goals across the range of topics defined by the Snowmass Study, as well as the balance of university- and laboratory-based research, opportunities for early career scientists, and the need for public outreach.

 Input from the International Benchmarking Report

 In Autumn 2023, the P5 Panel received input from the HEPAP International Benchmarking Subpanel, headed by Fermilab scientists.
 This report is one in a series of evaluations of DOE supported science in an international context.
 Differences between high energy physics and the rest of the physics community are apparent in the report.
 For example, the report that citations are a poor metric for measurement of scientific impact.
 Two points made in the report are especially relevant to P5 considerations: 1) The US should prioritize being a "partner of choice" and 2) The US requires a range of project sizes and goals to maintain a healthy "scientific ecosystem".

-The primary outcome of the benchmarking report was that "the U.S. is not always viewed as a reliable partner, largely due to unpredictable budgets and inadequate communication, and that shortcomings in domestic HEP programs are jeopardizing U.S. leadership."
+The primary outcome of the benchmarking report was that "the U.S. is not always viewed as a reliable partner, largely due to unpredictable budgets and inadequate communication, and that shortcomings in domestic [High Energy Physics] programs are jeopardizing U.S. leadership."
 The report highlighted that the 1993 cancellation of the Superconducting Super Collider and the sudden 2008 termination of the B physics program at the Stanford Linear Accelerator Center, and the abrupt end of the TeVatron program at Fermilab followed by the immediate dismantling of the accelerator have caused the international community to lose confidence that the US will complete projects.
 Without addressing the DUNE project directly, this recommendation pointed to the potential negative impact on international cooperation if DUNE were abruptly curtailed by P5.

 A second major recommendation of the benchmarking report focused on the need to maintain a program of projects at all scales, from small to large, and that are chosen to specifically enhance areas in which the US technology is lagging, such as in accelerator physics.
 This echoed calls from the community expressed in the P5 Town Halls.